Architectural Topography

 Ecological Engineering

-The VCCW is the world's first double LEED Platinum convention center.
-Its most striking features are the 6-acre Living Roof (the largest non-industrial green roof in North America) and the innovative seawater heating/cooling system that reduces energy use by up to 60%.
+The VCCW was the first convention centre to earn double LEED Platinum certification.
+It carries a 6-acre Living Roof (the largest non-industrial green roof in North America) and a seawater heating and cooling system that reduces energy use by up to 60%.

 The Marine Habitat Skirt